Numigi/odoo-sale-addons/stock_rental_conversion/README.rst

 Stock Moves
 ~~~~~~~~~~~
 After validating the wizard, 2 stock moves are created.
-One for the sales product and one for the new rental product.

 .. image:: static/description/stock_moves.png

+The salable product is moved from the source location to the production location.

+The rentalable product is moved from the production location to the destination location.

 New Serial Number
 ~~~~~~~~~~~~~~~~~